 - The floor was fully polished or sealed too soon after the slab was poured.
 While concrete cures, it releases water and salts as it dries and hardens.
 If the concrete slab is still in this stage of curing when the polishing or sealing process takes place, efflorescence will occur.

-- The polishing process took place when the space was fully open.
+- The polishing process took place before the building was conditioned.
 Concrete slabs cure evenly in a climate-controlled environment.
-When a worksite is still open when the polishing takes place, the variability in the weather and humidity will affect the slab and can create conditions that will contribute to efflorescence.
+When a worksite is still open when the polishing takes place, the variability in the weather and humidity will affect the slab.
+It can create conditions that will contribute to efflorescence.

 Can it go away?